csc301-2023-winter/3-university-health-network-T/Deliverable-2/README.md

 By using the MVP pattern in our virtual rehabilitation website project, we achieve a clean separation of concerns and improve the maintainability, testability, and scalability of our codebase.

-#### Database & Azure (members:Mingyang Li-1005976099)
+#### Database & Azure (members: Mingyang Li-1005976099)
 Before we start our project, I discussed with our partner about what tables we will need for the database.
 Then I design a reasonable database with tables and fields.
 Then I implemented the databse I designed with some pre-set data and push to our group's repo, and also depolyed my database in Azure.
 After that I talked with our back-end group about the structure of the database and what fields they will need from the tables to let back-end be able to fetch data from database.
+Other: adjust database info for back-end API testing, depolyed Blob on Azure for front-end video loading and recording.

-#### Backend (members:)
+#### Backend (members: )

-#### Frontend (members:)
+#### Frontend (members: )

  * Be concise, yet precise.
 For example, "we use pull-requests" is not a precise statement since it leaves too many open questions - Pull-requests from where to where?
 Who reviews the pull-requests?
 Who is responsible for merging them? etc.
  * If applicable, specify any naming conventions or standards you decide to adopt.